This section shows the end of Key Stage 2, Key Stage 1 and Early Years performance.

 At the end of Year 6 children are assessed in reading, writing, maths, science and spelling and grammar (GPS) against expected standards of attainment.
 For reading, maths and spelling and grammar they take tests to ascertain their level of attainment.
 They are assessed as attaining below the expected standard, working towards the expected standard, working at the expected standard or working in greater depth than the expected standard (except for science and SPaG).

-This information allows you to compare Clough and Risegate’s performance at the end of key stage 2 with the attainment of other year 6 pupils across England in 2023.
-The government did not publish this KS2 school level data for the 2021 to 2022 academic year.
-They have archived data from the 2018 to 2019 academic year because they recognise that the data from that year may no longer reflect current performance.
+This information allows you to compare Clough and Risegate’s performance at the end of key stage 2 with the attainment of other year 6 pupils across England in 2024.

 |